 Chicken keepers commonly use straw for bedding the nesting boxes or inside the coop.
-If you're an animal farmer, chances are you stored an amount of straw.
+If you’re an animal farmer, you likely stored an amount of straw.
 It works fine as chicken coop bedding; however, there are some things you need to keep in mind.

 Straw is controversial.
 Some people love straw as a bedding solution, and others hate it.

 - Accessibility.
 It can be purchased almost everywhere.

 - Comfort.
 Chickens like to snuggle into the straw and play with it by scratching their feet around.
 Straw is a warm material that comes in handy in winter or cold areas.

 - Lack of odor control.
 Straw will rot after using it for a while and start to smell.